Kong/docs.konghq.com/app/gateway-oss/2.5.x/external-plugins.md

 ## Performance for external plugins

-Depending on implementation details, Go plugins are able to utilize multiple CPU cores and thus has best performance on a multi-core system.
+Depending on implementation details, Go plugins are able to use multiple CPU cores and so perform best on a multi-core system.
 JavaScript plugins are currently single-core only and there's no dedicated plugin server support.
-Python plugins can use dedicated plugin server to span workload to multiple CPU cores as well.
+Python plugins can use a dedicated plugin server to span workload to multiple CPU cores as well.

-Unlike Lua plugins where invoking PDK functions are handled in local processes, calling PDK functions in external plugin implies inter-process communications and is thus relatively expensive operation.
-In that case the performance of Kong using external plugins is highly related to the number of IPC (inter-process communication) calls in each request.
+Unlike Lua plugins where invoking PDK functions are handled in local processes, calling PDK functions in external plugins implies inter-process communications and so is a relatively expensive operation.
+Because of the expense of calling PDK functions in external plugins, the performance of Kong using external plugins is highly related to the number of IPC (inter-process communication) calls in each request.

 The following graph demonstrates the correlation between performance and count of IPC